Drug information provided by: IBM Micromedex

-Apply the patch to a clean, dry, intact skin area on your upper outer arm.
-Do not put the patch over rashes, cuts, or irritated skin.
-Avoid putting the patch on areas where it could be rubbed off by tight clothing.
+Apply the patch to a clean, dry, almost hairless, intact healthy skin area on your upper outer arm.
+Do not put the patch over red, damaged, or irritated skin.
+Avoid putting the patch on areas that have been treated with other skin products (eg, creams, oils, lotions, powders).

 Press the patch firmly in place with your fingertips to make sure that the edges of the patch stick well.